jterrazz/whatthef.ai/README.md

-# wtf-github-pull-request
+# WhatTheF.AI

-An assistant for reviewing pull requests
+> Elevate your browsing game with WhatTheF.AI - the AI-powered assistant that simplifies your life.